 While refugees are eligible for public assistance, their dependence decreases over time.
-In 2009-2011, less than one-fourth of refugee households depended on food stamps after 10 years, compared to 11 percent for U.S. born.
-Median income for refugees was at 42 percent of U.S. born income within 5 years, and at 87 percent of U.S. born income after 10-20 years.
+In 2009-2011, less than one-fourth of refugee households depended on food stamps after 10 years, compared to 11 percent for the U.S. born.
+The median income for refugees was at 42 percent of U.S.-born income within 5 years, and at 87 percent of U.S.-born income after 10-20 years.

 Syrian refugee crisis

 UNHCR doesn’t start referring immediately in hopes that the conflict will end and those displaced will be able to return home.
 In the case of the Syrian civil war, UNHCR didn’t make any referrals until 2014, even though the war started in 2011.
 Despite the U.S. claiming to take in the most refugees, the U.S. failed to actually take in the cited amount of refugees in recent years.